arwtsh/PolymorphicInspector/Documentation~/documentation.md

 }
 ```

-The Polymorphic system automatically finds public inheriting types, both classes and structs implemented interfaces.
+The Polymorphic system automatically finds public inheriting types, both classes and structs implementing interfaces.
 The attribute [PolymorphicOverride] can be added to a class to specify a UI friendly name and folder path.

 The Polymorphic UI encases the default UI of the selected subclass.
 This allows the subclasses to display their custom UI unempeded.